ydahal1/ydahal1/jokes.md

-Today a girl said she recognized me from vegetarian club, but I’m sure I’ve never met herbivore.
+Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.

 [
-Sun Aug 10 00:33:48 UTC 2025
+Mon Aug 11 00:32:37 UTC 2025
  ]